minamotorin/fizzbuzz-sed/README.rst

   $ ./oneliner.sed

-You cant run this program anywhere and you chan change the file name to any one.
+You can run this program anywhere and you can change the file name to any one.

 If you want to change the number of times, change ``100`` in the program (two places) to ``positive integer what you want``.
 This program does not check if your change is leagal or not.